Sober Living Resources for New York City

 It is often a good idea to leave New York City to attend sober living.
 While New York City is home to many high-quality sober living houses, attending a sober living in New York can be triggering.
 New York City is a bustling city where substance abuse can easily be witnessed just walking down the street.
 For people who spent their years of active addiction living in New York, the city can be even more triggering.
 Walking down certain blocks, passing by certain bars or street corners, or even encountering an old drug dealer or drinking buddy on the sidewalk can be destabilizing.
 For these reasons, many recovery experts recommend New York City residents choose a different location to begin their recovery journeys.

-Los Angeles is the ideal place to make a fresh start.
-In many ways, Los Angeles is the polar opposite of New York.
+California is the ideal place to make a fresh start.
+In many ways, it is the polar opposite of New York.
 Some even say it’s a rival city!
-But New Yorkers will feel right at home here, especially since so many bicoastal New Yorkers live in Los Angeles already.
-Los Angeles is a sunny city with beaches, mountains, and other natural wonders that might put New Yorkers at ease.
-Moreover, LA is the birthplace of structured sober livings.
+But New Yorkers will feel right at home here, especially since so many bicoastal New Yorkers live in Southern California already.
+Moreover, the area is the birthplace of structured sober living.
 This unique style of sober living home is very effective because it offers more structure and a wider range of resources for recovery.

 Recovery is Possible at Design for Recovery

-Design for Recovery is Los Angeles’ top structured sober living home for men.
-Located in West Los Angeles, our property provides young men with a safe, supportive, and trigger-free environment.
+Design for Recovery is Southern California’s top structured sober living home for men.
+Our property provides young men with a safe, supportive, and trigger-free environment.
 Design for Recovery is the ideal home base for individuals in recovery who are working to address underlying issues, develop new skills, build new relationships, and face the challenges of early and long-term sobriety.
 Residents in our structured home work daily to get sober, stay sober, and develop futures for themselves that they can be proud of.

 At Design for Recovery, we believe that addiction recovery is far more than just staying drug and alcohol-free.
 Our residents don’t simply abstain from drugs and alcohol — they work hard to develop a new set of principles to live by.
 These values include integrity, honesty, accountability, and responsibility.
 This design for living not only helps people stay sober, but it also helps them achieve freedom from the vicious rollercoaster ride of emotions that many addicts face even when they are not drinking or using drugs.
 Put simply, Design for Recovery aims to help residents live sober lives.